-With the holiday season, vacations and (we hope) bomb cyclones behind us, your first urge may be to dive right in to your first quarter projects with renewed energy.
+With the holiday season and vacations behind us, your first urge may be to dive right in to your first quarter projects with renewed energy.
 But the start of the year is a perfect opportunity to stop for a moment, look ahead to everything your company intends to do in the next 12 months and create a plan.
 By taking this time, CFOs can help make sure upcoming initiatives step off on the right foot with everything they need to succeed – and that they are in alignment with the organization’s long-term strategic goals.

 Do you have the right financial growth plan for the coming year?

 Most companies are already well down the path of financial planning for the upcoming year, but as the year kicks off, a reminder never hurts.
 An ideal budget forecast is built from the bottom up – not mandated by the CEO/CFO – with a strong go-to-market perspective that factors in all the elements necessary to bring new or expanded products and services to market.

 For example, have you properly factored in the costs of all of these activities?
 What headcount do you need to make it all happen, and have you aligned your hiring plan with your growth plan?
 Here in Austin, as in many other cities around the country, the hiring market is incredibly tight, making this step critical.
 If you’re looking for top talent to launch a new initiative, it will be important both to focus on a hiring plan early in the year and to have a realistic perspective on the level of effort it will take to find the right people.
 Let us know if we can help you with your professional search needs for key positions.

 A robust financial growth plan should be both strategic and operational: tied into the organization’s long-term goals, but granular enough to make sure everything makes sense and is achievable.
 Such breakdowns typically include not only yearly numbers, but monthly or quarterly milestones as well.